 Forensic Anthropology Workshop

-This 6-day workshop focuses on the proper techniques associated with the location, identification, and collection of human remains and attendant physical evidence in forensic context.
+This workshop focuses on the proper techniques associated with the location, identification, and collection of human remains and attendant physical evidence in forensic context.

 About this workshop

-• Forensic archaeological methods
+• Forensic photographic methods

 This workshop caters to all levels of experience including medico-legal death investigators, and law enforcement seeking continuing education credits.

-Summer 2023
+Summer 2024

-Location: UW-Parkside campus and grounds, Room TBD
+Location: UW-Parkside campus and grounds, Molinaro L222

 Workshop Schedule

-Summer 2023
+Summer 2024

 Schedule